redis/redis-doc/topics/distlock.md

-To guarantee this we just need to make an instance, after a crash, unavailable for at least a bit more than the max `TTL` we use, which is, the time needed for all the keys about the locks that existed when the instance crashed, to be become invalid and be automatically released.
+To guarantee this we just need to make an instance, after a crash, unavailable for at least a bit more than the max `TTL` we use, which is, the time needed for all the keys about the locks that existed when the instance crashed, to become invalid and be automatically released.

 Using *delayed restarts* it is basically possible to achieve safety even without any kind of Redis persistence available, however note that this may